 Been granted an external language certification demonstrating intermediate-level proficiency from an approved third party agency within three years of matriculation (Approved agencies include the Peace Corps, military organizations, etc.)

 Alternatively, students who have not completed any of the above options can fulfill the language requirement by successfully completing the Tool of Research (TOR) examination offered by American University.
 The examination is available to all IR Online students and consists of reading passages in a foreign language followed by questions that test for comprehension.
-Languages currently available via the online TOR format include Arabic, Chinese, French, German, Japanese, Italian, Russian, Spanish, Hebrew, Swahili, Korean, and Polish.
+Languages currently available via the online TOR format include Arabic, Chinese, French, German, Japanese, Italian, Russian, Spanish, Hebrew, Swahili, and Korean.

 To learn more about the foreign language proficiency requirement, please contact your admissions counselor or visit our Graduate Advising page online.